-The entrance and exit doors are controlled by push buttons that are 85cm above the ground.
+The entrance is automatic doors and exit doors are controlled by push buttons that are 85cm above the ground.

-Menus are in large text on the walls in contrasting colours.
+Menus are on the tv screens on the walls in contrasting colours.

 Meals are ordered at the counter at a height of 90cm and the food is delivered to your table.
 Cash as well as card payments are accepted.
-There are a large number of baby chairs available as well as a microwave to heat up baby food.
+There are a large number of baby chairs available as well as a microwave to heat up baby food, spare bowls and a bottle warmer.
 Free water is provided.
+Double handed mugs are available upon request for hot drinks.
 We cater for sugar free (diabetic), vegetarian and gluten free (celiacs) specific diets, although it is worth contacting the café in advance to inform us of any specific dietary requirements by emailing info.martinmere@wwt.org.uk or calling 01704 891220.

-There are large windows along the right hand side of the café to assist with visual impairment.
+There are large windows along the right hand side of the café to assist with visitors who have a visual impairment.
 The table and plates have contrasting colours.

 There is an outdoor seating area overlooking swan lake.
 This is accessible via a sliding door in the café and has a non slip floor surface externally.
 Our café staff will be happy to assist anyone who needs support in carry trays, drinks and condiments.
+There are a mixture of chairs outdoors - some have arm rests and some do not.